-The Mitel OIG software can be installed in a VMware virtualized environment (Microsoft Hyper-V is also supported).
+The Mitel OIG software can be installed in a VMware virtualized environment (Microsoft Hyper-V is also supported) or in a Cloud Deployment (AWS and Azure are supported).
 Several instances of Mitel OIG can be installed on the same physical server with a virtual operating system.
 The following charts indicate the number of Mitel OIG instances that have been tested at Mitel on the following hardware.
 The testing was limited to using two Mitel applications; MiVoice Integration for Google and MiVoice Integration for Salesforce.
 The testing used 10 calls per hour per application.
 Mitel recommends that lab testing be done with applications that are expected to support such configurations when using Mitel OIG instances in a virtualized environment.